 The courses that you will take to complete 36 hours include eight core classes, two elective classes, and two thesis capstone classes that culminate in the successful defense of either a traditional print or a webtext thesis project.

-The program is more affordable than most state-schools at $535 per credit hour.
-The total cost of tuition for MARW program is $19,260.
 Graduate assistantship funding is available for teaching, research, and administrative duties and all MARW students who applied for positions received them.